gocheaphosting/easy-paypal-lte/readme.txt

 19. *Subscription Module*: If you want to add subscription products (support contract, text links, newsletters etc), this module will make it a snap.
 20. *Server Side Sales Processing*: Your sales are rendered in a searchable, sortable table (using bootstrap Datatables).
 In the *Pro* version, the table processing is done at your database server rather than the web browser, tremendously improving the performance once you have thousands of sales.
 21. *Images Upload*: In the *Pro* version, you can upload your image assets to your server using a simple drag and drop interface and use them in your email and download templates, or as logos.
+22: *Popup PayPal Window*: In the *Pro* version, you have an option to open the PayPal transaction page in a nice, compact window so that your buyers do not leave your shop to complete a purchase.

 If you buy the *Pro* version, you will get an upgrade notice (using the last item listed above) when the features that are Work-in-Progress are completed.
 You will be able to update free of charge.